Patrick-Borj-Tuano/Patrick-Borj-Tuano/README.md

-Hello This is my first time using Git and Github.
+Hello, This is my first time using Git and Github.
-This is the first folder using editing Github through Visual Studio Code
+This is the first file editing Github through Visual Studio Code

 I'm Patrick Borj Tuaño